Northeast Street food and Shopping at Humayunpur

 All in all, it was a day well spent.
 We still want to check out the other cafes in the area, but that’s for another weekend.
 For now, we are content with our delicious momos and laphing, and our haul of snacks and spices.
 If you’re looking for a fun and flavorful way to spend a lazy Sunday afternoon, we highly recommend a trip to Humayunpur Market!

-How to reach Humayunpur Market
+How to Reach Humayunpur Market

 You can drive, book a cab or take an auto-rickshaw.
 If you want to take the metro, you should get down either at Bhikaji Cama Place Metro Station or Green Park Metro Station, or R K Puram Metro Station.
 You can take an auto-rickshaw and you should reach in another 10 minutes or so.